sunnysetia93/Shopping-Cart-Template/README.md

 <h3>Contact:</h3>

-* For any queries, feel free to drop a mail at sunnysetia93@gmail.com.
+* For any queries, feel free to drop a mail at dev@sunnysetia.in

 <b>Note:</b> This project is only for learning purposes.